 Ads should not be placed on screens that don’t offer any content

-Ads should not be placed on "dead end" or no content screens (e.g. Thank You, Log in, Exit, Error pages, etc.).
-These are screens that users may see upon launching the app, potentially leaving the app or after performing a specific action on the screen such as a purchase or download.
+Ads should not be placed on "dead end" or no content screens (e.g. thank you, log in, exit, error pages).
+These are screens that users may see upon launching the app, potentially leaving the app or after performing a specific action on the screen, such as a purchase or download.
 Ads that are the main focus on these types of screens can confuse users into thinking that the ads are actual content, so please do not place ads on such screens.
-There must be a way to exit any screen that contains an ad without having to click on the ad (e.g., you should add a "back" or "menu" button).
-Alternatively, users can be notified that clicking on the home button will exit the app.
+There must be a way to exit any screen that contains an ad without having to click on the ad (e.g. you should add a "back" or "menu" button).
+Alternatively, users can be notified that clicking the home button will exit the app.

 You should also avoid placing ads on an app screen when users do not have their attention on the screen.
 In utility apps, where the phone is used as a tool, the users focus will often be off-screen and accidental clicks are more likely to occur.
-For example, if you have a utility app like a flashlight app, ads should not be on the screen while the flashlight is in use.
-However, you may consider placing an ad on the flashlight apps menu screen, especially if the menu screen is separate and the users focus is on the screen while navigating the menu.
+For example, if you have a utility app such as a torch app, ads should not be on the screen whilst the torch is in use.
+However, you might consider placing an ad on the torch app's menu screen, especially if the menu screen is separate and the users focus is on the screen whilst navigating the menu.

-Before implementing any ads, you should first consider user experience and the type of interaction users may have with your app.
+Before implementing any ads, you should first consider user experience and the type of interaction that users might have with your app.

-We recommend that you have ads persist for 60 seconds or longer, depending on the functionality of your app.
-Our internal tests have shown that this ensures users have enough time to engage with ads, providing the best performance for both advertisers and publishers.
+We recommend that your ads persist for 60 seconds or longer, depending on the functionality of your app.
+Our internal tests have shown that this ensures that users have enough time to engage with ads, providing the best performance for both advertisers and publishers.
 Furthermore, these tests have shown that refreshing ads more often can hurt fill rate for our publishers.